gatsbyjs/gatsby/docs/docs/how-to/cloud/unified-hosting.md

 ---
 title: "Unified Hosting"
-description: "Learn about Unified Hosting and it's benefits in Gatsby Cloud"
+description: "Learn about Unified Hosting and the benefits of it in Gatsby Cloud"
 ---

 Unified Hosting (as signalled by a `gatsbyjs.io` domain) is enabled by default on production builds.
+However, if you'd like to take advantage of Unified Hosting on Pull Request and Preview builds, you must enable the build feature in Gatsby Cloud.

 ## Benefits